Column: Jury carries incredible importance in our system

 She later clarified her statement saying she wasn’t suggesting violence, rather a peaceful response and seeking legislation to confront the judicial system.

-Her comments are indicative of just how important this trial is to the nation.
+Her comments are indicative of just how important this trial has been to the nation.

-There’s no question the death of George Floyd is tragic and horrible.
+There’s no question the death of George Floyd was tragic and horrible.
 It never should have happened.

-But the judicial branch, now determining the fate of Chauvin, is charged with an incredibly important role in making sure justice is served.
-The legislative branch, of which Waters is a member, is entitled to an opinion, but inflammatory remarks before a jury has even rendered its decision are reckless and, honestly, at odds with the oath she took to defend our Constitution.
+But the judicial branch, charged with determining the fate of Chauvin, had an incredibly important role in making sure justice was served.
+The legislative branch, of which Waters is a member, is entitled to an opinion, but inflammatory remarks before a jury had even rendered its decision was reckless and, honestly, at odds with the oath she took to defend our Constitution.

 My initial reaction, like most people who are notified they are being considered for jury duty, was, “How am I going to get out of this?”